-Famous for being the city with the largest number of skyscrapers in the world and having teeny-tiny apartments, Hong Kong is often a dream destination for international students.
-Along with Beijing and Shanghai, Hong Kong is among the most popular cities in China.
-It is known for being a multicultural spot with great opportunities for both graduates and students.
+Famous for its skyscraper skyline and compact apartments, Hong Kong is often a dream destination for international students.
+Along with major cities such as Beijing and Shanghai, Hong Kong is one of the region’s best-known study destinations.
+It is a multicultural city with opportunities for both graduates and students.

-Friendly immigration policies, different islands to visit, a Disneyland park, countless companies, and dozens of universities are only a few of the reasons why studying here can be a life-changing experience.
-You will notice that many characteristics of their higher education system are similar to those in the Western world.
+Student visa procedures, nearby islands to visit, a Disneyland park, many international companies, and a wide range of universities are only a few of the reasons why studying here can be a life-changing experience.
+You will also notice that many characteristics of Hong Kong’s higher education system are similar to those in the Western world.

-Also, getting a degree at a quality university in Hong Kong is quite affordable when compared to tuition prices in other countries.
+Getting a degree at a quality university in Hong Kong can be affordable by international standards, especially at institutions with comparatively lower non-local tuition fees.
 In this article, we will be looking at cheap universities in Hong Kong!

 Affordable Schools in Hong Kong for International Students